Codimension Bounds and Rigidity of Ancient Mean Curvature Flows by the Tangent Flow at $-\infty$: Codimension bounds by the tangent flow at

 \subsection{Codimension rigidity}

-In this subsection, we show that if a rescaled compact ancient solution converges sufficiently rapidly to its limit shrinker as $t \to -\infty$, then the solution has the same codimension as the limit shrinker.
+In this subsection, we show that if a rescaled compact ancient solution converges sufficiently rapidly to its limit shrinker as $t \to -\infty$, then the solution lies in the same subspace as the limit shrinker.

 For a fixed $t < 0$, let $M^n \subset \R^N$ be a submanifold so that $\frac{M}{\sqrt{-t}}$ is a graph over $\Sigma$.
 Then a function $u$ on $M$ can be transplanted to a function $\overline{u}$ on $\Sigma$, and vice versa.
 In particular, we let $\phi_i$ denote the transplantation of the eigenfunction $\overline{\phi}_i$ on $\Sigma$ to $M$.